marcosun/smooth-fetch/README.md

 ### `interceptors.response.append((response, previousInterceptorResult) => {})`

 Inject response interceptors after built-in interceptor.
 The last function to be injected will be executed lastly.
 The returned value will be passed to the next interceptor.

+## TODO

+- Support async request and response interceptors.
+- Simplify interceptors with express middleware in mind.

+**Comments are welcomed from the community.**